Santa Clara Broncos baseball: Taormina takes over

-He was followed as manager by Sal Taormina, who went 511–249 from 1965–1979, a .672 winning percentage.
+He was followed as manager by Sal Taormina, who went 511–249 from 1965 to 1979, a .672 winning percentage.
 "Dirty" Al Gallagher, a future major leaguer, helped ease the transition from Cottrell to Taormina.

 The CIBA Era ended when the WCAC, the former name of the modern WCC, began sponsoring baseball in 1968.
 The Broncos reeled off Conference championships and NCAA tournament appearances for four consecutive years, followed by three straight second-place finishes, setting the early tone that Santa Clara would be a name to respect in WCC baseball.
 To date, only Pepperdine holds more League Titles, NCAA Tournament Appearances, and College World Series appearances than the Broncos.

 In his final year as Head Coach at SCU, Taormina took the Broncos back to the NCAA tournament in 1978.

 Hot and cold

 After the retirement of Coach Taormina, the Broncos were led by Al Endriss and Jerry McClain, neither of whom could replicate the success that Coach Taormina had sustained over his tenure.
 Santa Clara, however, found a dependable manager once again when alumnus John Oldham took the reins in 1985.
 Oldham would coach the Broncos for 12 seasons, leading SCU to 4 NCAA tournaments appearances, first in 1988, and then in 1994, 1996, and 1997.
-Notable players to play for Oldham include John Savage, Randy Winn, and San Francisco Mayor Gavin Newsom.
+Notable players to play for Oldham include John Savage and Randy Winn.
 Santa Clara's Randy Winn, who also played basketball for the Broncos, enjoyed a decade long Major League career, and helped lead the Broncos to the NCAA tournament in basketball in 1994.

 For 8 seasons, from 1977 to 1984, the WCAC ceased to sponsor baseball, and the Broncos found a home in the NCBA, the Northern California Baseball Association.
 Santa Clara and rival Fresno State dominated NCBA competition, as the Broncos and Bulldogs were the only teams to win the NCBA championship while the league existed.
 Santa Clara won the league twice in their stay, and appeared in the NCAA tournament in 1978.
 In 1985, the Broncos returned to the WCAC, which shortened its name to the WCC in 1988.

 Santa Clara's success has been peculiar, as in the NCAA tournament era, the Broncos have been coached by 11 men, but only 4 have taken the Broncos to the Tournament- Bill Leonard, Paddy Cottrell, Sal Taormina, and John Oldham.
 Still the Broncos 12 NCAA tournament trips ranks good enough for second all-time in the WCC.
 Santa Clara's baseball team has enjoyed periods of being both hot and cold, the history of Santa Clara baseball can be summed as having sustained success and NCAA tournament appearances under those four long tenured coaches, but sitting on sitting on the outside looking in while coached by anyone else.